 Google Trends, and the Zeitgeist in particular, reflects moments that capture what’s going on in the world.
 The results are mirrored in a graph that also depicts points in the year where the media publishes a story on the topic.

 In Canada, where I live, we’re obviously curious about our marijuana.
-Where to buy weed came up with Canada at the top of the list, while related terms like weed seeds, growing weed and other pot-related terms saw our country second only to our brothers to the south.
+Where to buy weed came up with Canada at the top of the list, while related terms like weed seeds, growing weed, and other pot-related terms saw our country second only to you, our brothers to the south.
 The US doesn’t beat us in everything, however, because Canada was the country to search Carly Rae Jepsen the most in 2012.
 Did you forget she was Canadian?

-Of course Zeitgeist has the pop music scene covered.
+Of course, Zeitgeist has the pop music scene covered.
 Zeitgeist doesn’t cover small, less economically significant countries (basically those in which they don’t have any offices).

 Cue Papua New Guinea.
-Forgot about those New Guineans, didn’t you?
+Forgot about those New Guineans didn’t you?
 So did I until I searched the word cunt.
-People in Papua New Guinea (we’ll call it PNG from now on for word count’s sake) searched "cunt" more than any other country in the world.
+People in Papua New Guinea (we’ll call it PNG from now on for word count’s sake) searched cunt more than any other country in the world.

-Papua New Guinea's gorgeous Menya River, flowing through the land of cunt-googlers.
+Papua New Guinea's gorgeous Menya River, flowing through the land of cunt-Googlers.

 How is it that PNG, a country of 7 million people searched this word more than any country on Earth?
 One man supplied me with some answers, and for the times he didn’t have any answers, he at least provided me with some interesting thoughts that I’ve been rolling around in my head ever since.

 John Fairfull recently returned to Canada after spending four years in PNG guiding tours around the country.
 He’s had plenty of interaction with the natives through his work.
-He’s so badass that he was honoured with an ancient scarification ceremony by a crocodile tribe.
+He’s so badass that he was honored with an ancient scarification ceremony by a crocodile tribe.

 John says the word cunt is actually a very popular word in PNG.
 Its meaning is much the same as it is for us, but John says men in PNG think it’s a funny word.
 “It’s actually a really bad word,” he says.
 “It’s very much a male dominated society, males tend to belittle women by calling them cunts.
-I’m not surprised they would actually google that word.”
+I’m not surprised they would actually Google that word.”

-Do the natives laugh at anal sex, incest or lesbians?
+Do the natives laugh at anal sex, incest, or lesbians?
 These were three words that came out with PNG on top in Google Trends as well.

 Having seen westerners’ comparative wealth, John says natives are extremely curious.
 It doesn’t help either that sex is a very taboo topic in this country.
-People can be arrested and jailed – though John says that’s more of a scare tactic since there aren’t really any jails – for more than 25 years for pornographic-related incidences.
+People can be arrested and jailed—though John says that’s more of a scare tactic since there aren’t really any jails—for more than 25 years for pornographic-related incidences.